Carcer City (band)

 Carcer City were a metalcore band from Liverpool, UK.
-In total, they released 3 EPs and 3 full-length albums.
+In total, they released three EPs and three full-length albums.
 They toured both nationally and internationally with well-known artists such as While She Sleeps, Hacktivist, Loathe, Still Remains, Attila, the Word Alive, and more.

 Formed in 2007, they played their final headline show on 14 April 2019 at The Black Heart in Camden, London.
 They made their final appearance at Techfest festival 2019.

-The band got its name from the fictional video game setting of the same name, featured in the Manhunt and Grand Theft Auto games.
+The band got its name from the fictional video game setting of the same name, featured in the Manhunt and Grand Theft Auto video games.

 History

-Formation, first EP and The Life We Have Chosen (2008 - 2012)

 The band met in college during 2007.
-They released their first EP In The Wake Of Ruin shortly after.

-In 2009, the band released another EP called Affliction.
+They released their first EP In The Wake of Ruin shortly after.
+In 2009, they released a second EP: Affliction.